-Chlorophyll-a has not significantly changed in Skeleton Lake South since 2005 (Tau = 0.15, p = 0.18).
+Chlorophyll- $\alpha$ has not significantly changed in Skeleton Lake South since 2005 (Tau = 0.14, p = 0.19).
 Note that 2019 data is only from June and July.
-Chlorophyll-a and Total Phosophorus concentrations are significantly correlated over time (r = 0.49, p = 0.0002).

 Figure 13.
-Monthly chlorophyll-a concentrations measured in Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2021 (n = 54).
+Monthly chlorophyll- $\alpha$ concentrations measured in Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2022 (n = 58).
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
 Line graph is overlain by TP concentrations.